 You run OUI from the user account that you want to own the Oracle Clusterware installation (oracle or crs).
 However, before you start OUI you must configure the environment of the user performing the Oracle Clusterware installation.
 In addition, create other required Oracle software owners, if needed.

 This section contains the following topics:

-- Environment Requirements for Oracle Clusterware Software Owner - Procedure for Configuring Oracle Software Owner Environments - Setting Shell Limits for the Oracle Software Installation Users
+- Environment Requirements for Oracle Clusterware Software Owner - Environment Requirements for Oracle Database and Oracle ASM Owners - Procedure for Configuring Oracle Software Owner Environments

 Environment Requirements for Oracle Clusterware Software Owner